USCiLab/cereal/_includes/main.markdown

 ## xCEREAL comes with full support for C++11

 Serialization support for pretty much every type in the [standard library](http://en.cppreference.com/w/) comes out of the box with cereal.  cereal also fully supports inheritance and polymorphism.
-Since cereal was written to be a minimal, fast library, it does not perform the same level of object tracking as other serialization libraries such as boost.
+Since cereal was written to be a minimal, fast library, it does not perform the same level of object tracking as other serialization libraries such as Boost.
 As a consequence of this raw pointers are not supported, however smart pointers (things like `std::shared_ptr` and `std::unique_ptr`) are no problem.

 ### xCEREAL requires a compliant C++11 compiler

 cereal uses features new to C++11 and requires a fairly compliant C++ compiler to work properly.  cereal has been confirmed to work on g++ 4.7.3, clang++ 3.3, and MSVC 2013 (or newer).
-It may work on older versions, but there is no emphasis on supporting them.  cereal works under both libstdc++ and libc++ when using gcc or clang.
+It may work on older versions, but there is no emphasis on supporting them.  cereal works under both libstdc++ and libc++ when compiling with g++ or clang++.

 ---

 ## xCEREAL is fast and compact

-In simple performance tests, cereal is usually faster than boost's serialization library and produces binary representations that take up less space, especially for smaller objects.
-The source code for cereal is considerably easier to understand and extend than that of boost.
+In simple performance tests, cereal is usually faster than Boost's serialization library and produces binary representations that take up less space, especially for smaller objects.
+The source code for cereal is considerably easier to understand and extend than that of Boost.

 ### xCEREAL is extensible